The GNL Podcast

 • Alcohol shuts down REM sleep

-• No REM = no memory consolidation
+• No REM sleep means no memory consolidation

-• Alcohol-metabolising enzymes (ADH) not yet upregulated
+• Alcohol-metabolising enzymes (ADH) are not yet upregulated

-• Higher intoxication
+• Higher intoxication from the same intake

-• Higher hypo risk
+• Higher hypoglycaemia risk

 • Less predictable glucose patterns

-• Scaled basal reductions (25–75%) based on units consumed
+• Scaled basal reductions (25–75%) based on units consumed — worth discussing with your care team to find what works for you

 • Using Activity Mode on AID systems